kfatehi/blog/source/_posts/Log4shell-affects-ElasticSearch-5-on-Java-8-but-not-Java-9.md

 ## Eating the Fish

-Here we have our basic Log4J tester project in which the log4j dependency can be changed easily in the gradle.properties file: https://github.com/kfatehi/log4shell-test-log4j-intellij-idea-project
+Here we have our basic Log4J tester project in which the log4j dependency can be changed easily in the build.gradle file: https://github.com/kfatehi/log4shell-test-log4j-intellij-idea-project

 Then, for the elasticsearch side of things, we've got here a java8 container which is vulnerable to the JNDI attack: https://github.com/kfatehi/docker-elasticsearch5-java8